Health in Early Life and Parenthood

 The overall aim of this project is to promote breastfeeding among both full-term and preterm infants and their mothers.

-To be able to support breastfeeding around hospital discharge, the mothers’ views on received breastfeeding counseling will be investigated shortly after going home from the birth hospital and again at one month after the birth.
-This project will be conducted in 2021-
+To be able to develop the quality of breastfeeding counseling after hospital discharge, the mothers’ perceptions and views on desired as well as received breastfeeding counseling will be investigated shortly after going home from the birth hospital and again at three months after the birth.
+This project will be conducted in Southwestern Finland starting at 2021.

 Pain in Early Life (PEARL)